marlieskester/Chords4N00bs/README.md

 # Summary
 Create an Android Application which helps musicians by displaying songs and chords.
 # copyright
-This project was created solely by me (and some open source help).
-I agree to release my text and image contributions, unless otherwise stated, into the public domain.
+This project is licensed under the terms of the MIT license.

 # Proposal
 The problem